uofs-simlab/Summa-Charm/README.md

 # SUMMA-Charm++

-A Charm++ parallel implementation of the SUMMA hydrological model, converted from the original CAF-based SUMMA-Actors.
+A Charm++ parallel implementation of the SUMMA hydrological model, converted from the original CAF-based SUMMA-Chares.

 ## 🎉 Project Status: **Reorganized & Core Components Working!**